ZackRoland/UK_Car_Accident_Severity_Predictor/README.md

 | **Accident_Severity**                  | Describes the severity level of the accident                                                                 | Categorical: 1 = Fatal, 2 = Serious, 3 = Slight                                                    |

 3. Do you have missing and duplicate values in your dataset?
     Note: For image data you can still describe your data by the number of classes, size of images, are sizes uniform?
-Do they need to be cropped? normalized? etc.
+Do they need to be cropped? normalized? etc. <br>
     We do have missing values that we plan to preprocess and we have a single duplicated row.
 ## Data Plots (4 points)